overture-stack/SONG/song-server/README.md

-# sodalite
+# SONG
-Sodalite Server - Metadata and Validation system
+SONG Server - Metadata and Validation system

-This module of Sodalite implements the following functions:
+This module of SONG implements the following functions:

 - distributed entity ID generation
 - endpoints to accept and validate metadata JSON documents